Disorder in the Court: Production notes

 Disorder in the Court was filmed over six days on April 1–6, 1936.
 The film title is a play on the stereotypical judge's cry, "Order in the court!"

 A colorized version of this film was released in 2006 as part of the DVD collection "Stooges on the Run."

 The two Howard brothers' real life father Sol Horwitz, (the father of Moe, Curly, and Shemp Howard), makes an uncredited appearance as a member of the public audience.

-Disorder in the Court was the first Stooges short to give Curly Howard top billing over costars Larry Fine and Moe Howard.

 This is the first Stooges short in which Curly is spelled "C-U-R-L-Y" in the opening titles instead of the previous "C-U-R-L-E-Y." The title card also has the Stooges inverted reading from left to right, Curly-Larry-Moe, as opposed to Moe-Larry-Curly in previous shorts, effectively giving Curly "top billing."
 This change in the title card coincides with the refined and more familiar Columbia Pictures image of a torch-bearing woman, with a shimmering light instead of the primitive animation of light rays in the previous version.
 In addition, the "Columbia" theme now uses a more upbeat theme, featuring a brass introduction.

+The "Vici kid" mentioned by Curly is a brand of kid leather, "vici" being Latin for "I have conquered".